Apak00/wc-input/README.md

   | `errorEvent` | fires with an error key when validation fails you can access key with "event.detail.key"  | no |
   | `textChanged` | fires with value of input when text changed you can access value with "event.detail.value" | no |

+  ## Contributing:

+  Feel free to make your "Pull Request" 🏆

   ## Future:

   - [x] Notify parent component about "errorKey".
 Possible solition would be firing a custom event